Announcements

 These berries improve cerebral blood flow and contribute to better long-term memory storage.

-Dark chocolate and improved brain blood flow
+Dark chocolate and improved brain flow

 These compounds help improve short-term memory and alertness, promoting cognitive performance.

-In addition, moderate consumption can reduce oxidative stress and protect neurons from damage.
+Additionally, moderate consumption can reduce oxidative stress and protect neurons from damage.

-Essential nutrients in eggs, oats, and tea
+Essential nutrients in eggs, oats and tea

-B vitamins and choline in eggs
+Group B vitamins and choline in eggs

 Stimulating effect of oats and tea